USA Customs Clearance Logo White

 Foreign Importer of Record: What You Need to Know

-Interested in becoming a foreign importer of record may simplify things for customers or a third party, but what’s all involved?
-We explain the process and outline what steps to take.
+Becoming a foreign importer of record may simplify your business practices, but the application process can be confusing.
+We explain this process and outline what steps you need to take.

 September 2, 2020